VirtualPlanetaryLaboratory/vplanet/docs/parametersweep.rst

 ExtractColumn returns an array in which each element corresponds to the final value of the inner core radius for each simulation.
 The first argument is the HDF5 file, the second argument is called a "key" and describes a parameter of interest.
-To learn more about keys, consult the `bigplanet documentation
+To learn more about keys, consult the `BigPlanet documentation
 <https://github.com/VirtualPlanetaryLaboratory/vplanet/tree/master/multi-planet>`_.
 In brief, the key syntax is "body_variable_aggregation", in which aggregation is some property of a body's variable, e.g. the final value.
 The